RafaelPreziaGomes/team-profile-generator/README.md

 # How to use

-In order to run the application run "node index.js" after answering a few question head on to https://localhost:3000 were your webpage will be displayed
+In order to run the application run "node index.js" after answering a few question head on to https://localhost:3000 where your webpage will be displayed